rohitpatle/Robo-Race/README.md

 # Robo-Race
-Complete Arduino code for Robo-Race
+Complete Arduino code for Robo-Race which be controlled using Bluetooth wireless communication.